- Date : 24/05/2020

 The most important element of online trading is the online stockbroker.
 Picking the right online stock broker is most important.
 Still, investors and traders end up making some common mistakes while selecting an online stockbroker.

-Here are seven mistakes to avoid while picking an online stockbroker
+Here are seven mistakes investors should avoid while picking an online stockbroker:

 1. Ignoring registrations and licenses